Plan, Plan, Plan

 Having a virtual presence can take some getting used to - online meetings can seem quite foreign to those who are used to face to face meetings, but it doesn’t have to be that daunting!
 A large part of our human communication is non-verbal and comes from visual cues such as facial expressions.

 Our team at Datopian uses Google Meet and Zoom for our meetings.
 The ability for screen sharing can be great for co-working on documents together or simply agreeing if everyone’s on the same page with the meeting minutes.
-At Datopian, we often use this feature for syncing with the team and peer programming.
+At Datopian, we often use this feature for syncing with the team and pair programming.

 # Keep your online communication tools simple, purposeful and streamlined